QuarkNerd/blog/mstobbs/_posts/2020-05-01-demystifying-react-redux.md

 You can see the final code on [github](https://github.com/mattstobbs/simplified-react-redux) or on [CodeSandbox](https://codesandbox.io/s/github/mattstobbs/simplified-react-redux/tree/master/?fontsize=14&hidenavigation=1&theme=dark).

 If you're interested in learning more about React Redux, [Mark Erikson](https://twitter.com/acemarke) wrote a great blog post called [The History and Implementation of React-Redux](https://blog.isquaredsoftware.com/2018/11/react-redux-history-implementation/).
 In it, he explains what React Redux does, how it works, and how the API and implementation have evolved.
+Mark also did a [talk](https://blog.isquaredsoftware.com/2019/06/presentation-react-redux-deep-dive/) at ReactNext 2019 based on that blog post.

 There's also an episode of [readthesource](https://www.youtube.com/watch?v=VJ38wSFbM3A) in which [Dan Abramov](https://twitter.com/dan_abramov), the creator of Redux, takes a deep dive into the React Redux code at that time (2016) and shows some of the optimisations and edge cases they had to consider.